 At about 2:00 a.m. on January 26, 2010, Margarito Iboa had a fire going on in his backyard.
 The Lancaster Fire Department arrived at his house.
-While firefighters attempted to extinguish the fire, coming from a 10 to 12 floor high mound of trash, Iboa yelled expletives at them and moved fire hoses a round, apparently in an attempt to disrupt their work.
+While firefighters attempted to extinguish the fire, coming from a 10 to 12 foot high mound of trash, Iboa yelled expletives at them and moved fire hoses around, apparently in an attempt to disrupt their work.

 In a Nutshell: The Freedom of Speech, set forth in the First Amendment and applicable to the states under the Tenth Amendment, does not protect a criminal threat made to another because the speech is not public dialogue or an expression of opinion.

 Iboa was then arrested for violating Penal Code § 69, for “deterring or preventing, by means of threat or violence, an executive officer from performing a duty imposed by law.”
 He was tried and convicted of violating seven counts of § 69.

 At trial, the jury heard evidence of how officers had received complaints in the past of Iboa playing loud music.
 When officers would respond, Iboa would curse at them and yell expletives, turn off his music and tell the officers to get a warrant.

 Regarding the events at issue, the jury heard the following evidence: in late January, 2010, officers were then called to his house, based on a report of a bonfire in Iboa’s backyard.
 Iboa was located asleep on the ground near the fire.
 He was then asked by fire fighters about how the fire started.
 In response, he began cursing at the firefighters and told them to get off his property.
 He then told officers, “I’ll take care of you guys!” and “You’ll see what happens.”
 Iboa then showed the officers his MTC (Mid-Town Criminals) tattoo, showing his membership in a gang.
 Iboa’s fists were clenched like he wanted to fight.